 Chinguetti is reputed to have the second oldest minaret in continuous use anywhere in the world and the whole of the old town is a UNESCO World Heritage Site.
 An old town tour begins with a visit to a library of old Islamic manuscripts, where I manage to accumulate four guides.
 The crumbling old town, with its narrow streets, is quaint and the famed minaret is picturesque, though non-Moslems have to clamber onto nearby roof tops to view.
 There’s also a foreign legion fort.
 Because this is Mauritania’s tourist mecca there are consequently hawkers and assorted artisan stalls and ‘boutiques’.
 ‘Mais tu es riche, ‘a woman protests when offered 500 ouguiya in return for a photo - she is basket weaving.
 The other highlight is the shaft of a sandstone mine, that looks more like a well - frighteningly narrow - the stone trundled away in wheelbarrows and used for house construction.

-I’m staying in a very pretty little stone guest house, it’s built ryad style with a central courtyard (fountain and fragrant bougainvillea), tower (for views across town), roof terrace and an exceptionally smelly toilet block.
+I’m staying in a very pretty little stone guest house, it’s built riad style, with a central courtyard (fountain and fragrant bougainvillea), tower (for views across town), roof terrace and an exceptionally smelly toilet block.

 There’s just time for a sunset view across a huge sand sea, from the top of a dune, before dinner.

 Oudane, like Chinguetti, has a UNESCO listed old town (even older) and a new.
 The old consists of a vast and sprawling stone citadel atop a hill.
 A pair of goats stand sentinel and bleat mournfully down at us.
+A rock hyrax peeps out of the crumbling wall.
 This citadel only requires three guides.
 There are ancient rock carvings to be admired too, when Naji has located them, in a gully, on the other side of town, with the aid of his GPS.
-Much to my amazement his GPS shows all the barely discernible routes across the desert, which is just as well, as the sun sets nearly an hour before we complete our return across the dunes, successfully avoiding the odd wandering camel.
+Much to my amazement, his GPS shows all the barely discernible routes across the desert, which is just as well, as the sun sets nearly an hour before we complete our return across the dunes, successfully avoiding the odd wandering camel.